 Furthermore, this method requires 2 people (participant & tester).
 If a person does push-ups alone and counts his push-ups, his results might not be accurate as he might not have done valid push-ups throughout.

-Push-up counter devices:
+Compression-Referenced Push-up counter devices:

-These devices record push-ups by being placed on the ground under the center of the person’s chest.
+Typically, such a device is placed on the ground directly below the prone person’s chest.
+The device will record a push-up count whenever the person’s chest compresses the pressure plate of the device.

-Inaccuracies result from the devices being unable to detect the posture of the person, a person may not always have to do push-ups correctly for the device to record it as valid.
+One shortcoming of this device is that it is not able to validate the posture of the person who is doing the push-ups.
+Push-ups with unacceptable postures can be counted.
 For example, a person’s back may not be straight when doing push-ups, which might make it easier for the person to do push-ups.

 Push-up counter mobile applications: